norswap/norswap.github.io/.factory/posts/2017-06-05-0-effective-action.md

 place", and also at the right time.

 To be the right man (or woman) at the right place, you first have to be at the right place.
-Many carreer will afford you some influence at some level (unfortunately, some carreer won't afford you any).
+Many carreers will afford you some influence at some level (unfortunately, some carreers won't afford you any).
 Second, you have to be *right*.

 *Right* means be the right influence.
 It means looking at all the facts and